 By John Bowring

-“‘Watchman, Tell Us of the Night’ is a hymn that reminds us to rest in the light of the new day, when it dawned at Jesus’ coming.
+“‘Watchman, Tell Us of the Night’ is an Advent hymn that reminds us to rest in the light of the new day, when it dawned at Jesus’ coming.

 “The song interprets the ‘morning’ in a Messianic sense as the coming of Christ’s new day to bless the earth with peace and truth,” (hymnstudiesblog).